VelocityVMM/Velocity/docs/APISPEC/u.md

 - `200`: Group removed

-- `403 - Forbidden`: The current user is not allowed to remove `supergroups`
+- `403 - Forbidden`: The calling user lacks permissions

 ## `/u/group/assign` - PUT <a id="put-u-group-assign"></a>

-Assign a user to groups:
+Assign a user to groups or add permissions.

 > **Note**
 >
 > A user cannot assign other users to higher groups than its own.
-He needs the `usermanager` permission for the group to assign to.
+He needs the `velocity.user.assign` permission for the group to assign to

+> **Note**
+>
+> A user can only forward permissions itself has.
+If the user tries to give permissions to another user that it doesn't have, this call will fail

 **Request:**